react-inlinesvg vs react-svg vs react-svg-loader vs svg-inline-react vs react-svg-inline

 • react-svg:

-react-svg is straightforward to use, making it easy for developers to integrate SVGs into their projects without much overhead.
+react-svg provides a user-friendly API for importing and using SVGs as React components, making it easy for developers to integrate SVGs into their applications.

 • react-svg-loader: